sergiubcn/lyfegen-trial-task/README.md

 - For local development use: `cy:open` which will open the Cypress GUI;
 - For CI execution use: `cy:ci` which will run the tests without the Cypress GUI;
-- For visual regression tests use: `cy:visual` - NOT IN SCOPE yet;
+- For visual regression tests use: `cy:visual` - NOT IN SCOPE;
 - For code styling use: `style` - prettier can be configured in your IDE to run automagically on save (OR pre-commit hook with `husky` NOT IN SCOPE);

 ### Reporting